 Causes of Hip Pain

-- Arthritis of the Hip
+- Stress Fracture of the Hip

 - Trochanteric Bursitis (Hip Bursitis)

-- Osteonecrosis of the Hip
+- Hip Arthroscopy

-- Hip Muscle Strains
+- Hip Fusion

 Frequently Asked Questions

-The goal of hip resurfacing is to provide a more active and improved quality of life.
-This is done by restoring functionality to the hip by replacing damaged bone and cartilage in the socket while preserving as much natural bone as possible.
+Hip resurfacing is a conservative artificial joint replacement in which the hip joint is relined instead of being completely replaced.
+The procedure restores hip functionality by replacing damaged bone and cartilage in the socket while preserving as much natural bone as possible.
 The femoral head is not removed in hip resurfacing but is instead trimmed and resurfaced with a smooth metal dome.